Graph Reporting allows you to view trends over specific periods of time.

 3. Click the Filters button to slide out the filter panel.

-- Line Graph - Great for viewing trends over time (3 teams or 3 metrics at once).
+- Line Graph - Great for viewing trends over time.

 - Stacked Area Graph - Perfect for comparing part-to-whole relationships (ex: Meetings Set - Outbound with Meetings Set - Referral).